 - Andreas Tünnermann, Director of the Fraunhofer Institute for Applied Optics and Precision Engineering in Jena

 Initiated and funded by Carl Zeiss AG, the ZEISS Research Award is the successor to the Carl Zeiss Research Award that honored outstanding achievements in optical research every two years from 1990 onward.
-Many winners of Carl Zeiss Research Award went on to obtain further awards and distinctions; four of them were even honored with the Nobel Prize.
+Many winners of Carl Zeiss Research Award went on to obtain further awards and distinctions, four of them even honored with the Nobel Prize.

 - Ahmed H. Zewail, winner in 1992: Nobel Prize for Chemistry in 1999

 - Eric A. Cornell, winner in 1996: Nobel Prize for Physics in 2001